Saab 9-3: 2012

 The 9-3 received some revisions in 2011 for the 2012 model year.
 Changes were in the engine range with an overall reduction in diesel and petrol engine fuel consumption of 12% and 7% respectively.
 An entry-level 163 hp, 2.0 L gasoline/BioPower engine was added for 9-3 saloon, estate, and 9-3X models with Saab XWD.
-Other changes included rear badging in line with the new Saab 9-5 saloon, 'ice block' style headlights, a new bumper design, titanium metallic-effect trim around the instrument panel, gearshift, doors, and glove box.
+Other changes included rear badging in line with the new Saab 9-5 saloon, 'ice block' style headlights, a new front bumper design, titanium metallic-effect trim around the instrument panel, gearshift, doors, and glove box.
 The Aero included a graphite fiber effect and contrast stitching on leather upholstery.

 In most markets, the car was badged 'Griffin'.
 The three-spoke alloy wheel returned in 16- to 18-inch choices.
-An "Independence Edition" convertible was released with a total of 366 units to commemorate the first anniversary of the sale to Spyker Cars.
+An "Independence Edition" convertible was released with a total of 366 units to be built to commemorate the first anniversary of the sale to Spyker Cars.
+Unfortunately only 37 of those were completed.

+Safety

+Motorsports

+After the demise of the Saab Automobile and the 9-3 phasing out of the market, the heavily modified 9-3s complied to TTA – Racing Elite League regulations have been raced in 2012 TTA season and from 2013 to 2016 STCC season.